wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Screenshots ==
+1. Embed chat room example in a live stream event with 1 million visitors.
+2. Radio chat room designed by the website owner.
+3. Mobile chat (Tablet & smart phones).
+A chat to go, keep talking from anywhere.
-1. Chat with your website visitors and add videos and images to the conversation.
+4. Engage - Add videos and images to the conversation.
-2. Theme - new age theme, design your own chat theme in 1 minute.
-4. Theme - Art theme, give a stylish chat to your organization
+5. Theme - Art theme, give a stylish background to your chat room.
-5. Theme - Control any aspect of the chat, fonts, borders, image backgrounds and much more.
-6. Mobile chat (Tablet & smart phones).
-A chat to go, keep talking on the road.
+6. Radio designed chat room for using CSS, advance designed feature for experts.
 7. Floating chat - Example of a floating toolbar chat that will open when clicked.
 You can change this Icon to your liking.
+8. Change the background of your chat based on the conversation subject. can be done on the fly.

 == Frequently Asked Questions ==